NishantBhavsar/Genpact-ML-hackathon/README.md

 The evaluation metric for this competition is __100*RMSLE__ where RMSLE is Root of Mean Squared Logarithmic Error across all entries in the test set.

 Test data is further randomly divided into Public (30%) and Private (70%) data.

+## Solution

+- Converted this time series problem to regression problem.

+#### Data transformation:

+1. Here number of orders placed (target variable) is highly right skewd so that Log transformation is applied.
+2. Log transformation of base_price, checkout_price, and num_orders.

+#### Feature engineering:

+1. For every record difference between base_price and checkout_price.
+2. Differenc of previous week checkout_price and current weeks checkout_price.
+3. Lag features of 10,11, and 12 week lagging features.
+Here I have used lag of last 10 weeks because we have to predict for 10 weeks in test dataset.
+4. Exponentially weighted mean over last 10, 11, and 12 weeks.

+#### Cross validation strategy:

+- Last 10 weeks (136 - 145) of every center-meal pair data is used as a Validation dataset from train dataset.

+#### Model
+1. One single CatBoost model which has __RMSLE__ of 0.54.
+2. High regularization so it does not overfit because of new features made using target variable.

+#### What didn't work:
+1. just using original data as it is and using catboost regressor gave RMSLE of 1.58
+2. Only using difference between base_price and checkout_price, difference between base_price and checkout_price as a features and not using any lag and exponentially weighed features didn't give good score.
+3. Rolling mean and median over last 26, 52, 104 weeks as features didn't work that well, feature importance was low.
+4. Geographical features had low feature importance, So didn't use them in final model.

+#### TODO / Improvements:

+1. Extensive hyper parameter tuning and feature selection.
+2. Create more features based on Categorical Encoding methods like mean encoding, freqvency encoding, hash encoding etc.
+3. Try more algorithms like xgboost, LightGBM, Linear Regression etc.
+4. Try ARIMA , Prophet etc.
+5. Ensemble of different models.